43 multi_map

 % A map (also known as a dictionary or an associative array) is a collection

-% of (Key, Data) pairs which allows you to look up any Data item given the
+% of (Key, Value) pairs which allows you to look up any Value given the Key.

-% Key.
-A multi_map is similar, though allows a one to many relationship
+% A multi_map is similar, but it allows more than one Value for each Key.

 %